Quadrupole-mediated dielectric response and the charge-asymmetric solvation of ions in water: Discussion and Outlook

 \section{Discussion and Outlook}

 Our aim in this article has been to address a key failing of DCT -- a fundamental lack of charge asymmetry in ion solvation -- while preserving its conceptual simplicity.
-Motivated by the influence of molecular quadrupole fluctuations on the statistics of polarization, the effective Hamiltonian presented in Eq.~\ref{equ:full-field-theory} adds the kind of sensitivity to nonlinear response that is required to capture charge-asymmetric solvation.
+Computer simulations indicate that this asymmetry originates in induced polarization of the solvent which is not simply a linear functional of the electric field exerted by a charged solute.
+Motivated by the influence of quadrupole fluctuations and constraints of molecular geometry on statistics of the solvent dipole field, the effective Hamiltonian presented in Eq.~\ref{equ:full-field-theory} adds the kind of sensitivity to such nonlinear response that is required to capture charge-asymmetric solvation.
 Our approximate solution to this model, obtained by a variational procedure, gives a charging free energy (Eq.~\ref{eqn:Fvar-qV0}) with the same basic form as the standard Born model (Eq.~\ref{eqn:born-qV0}), but with an effective ion charge that is renormalized by nonlinear response.
 Setting the strength $b$ of the nonlinearity to be a simple function of ion size, we obtain close quantitative agreement with results of computer simulations.

 While we believe our approach is original, it is certainly not the only way to achieve charge asymmetric solvation energies.
 In many previous efforts, asymmetry was introduced by hand.
 Latimer, Pitzer and Slansky\cite{latimer1939free} amended the Born model by assigning different dielectric radii for anions and cations of the same size, an approach that has been adopted in subsequent theoretical studies.
 The piecewise-affine response model\cite{bardhan2012affine} of Bardhan \etal{} follows a similar spirit, empirically adjusting the nature of electrostatic response as a solute's charge is varied.
 We recently demonstrated that an analogous treatment of interfacial solvation performs reasonably well in describing ion-specific adsorption to the air-water surface \cite{cox2020assessing}.
-In all these approaches, charge asymmetry was built in \emph{a posteriori}, whereas it is an emergent feature of the model defined by Eq.~\ref{equ:full-field-theory}.
+Also inspired by the constraints between water's molecular multipoles, Mukhopadhyay \etal{} introduced charge asymmetry into both the Born \cite{MukhopadhyayOnufriev2012sjc} and generalized Born \cite{mukhopadhyay2014introducing} models via a scaling factor that depends upon the sign of the solute's charge.
+Similar to our approach, the dielectric radius is also independent of the solute's charge.
+In all these approaches, however, charge asymmetry was built in \emph{a posteriori}, whereas it is an emergent feature of the model defined by Eq.~\ref{equ:full-field-theory}.